Revised Rural Area Flexibility Analysis - 6 NYCRR Part 570

 This rule will apply statewide to all 44 rural counties and 71 additional rural towns.

 Professional services will be required by applicants to prepare applications for facility permits, design facility structures, ensure that all aspects of the facility are in compliance with applicable building, fire, and safety requirements, maintain the facility, and eventually close the facility.
-Reporting and recordkeeping requirements of the regulations are minimal including reporting spills at the facility and maintaining documents produced in the normal course of business.
+Reporting and recordkeeping requirements of the regulations are minimal, and include reporting spills at the facility and maintaining documents produced in the normal course of business.

 The applicant for a permit is required to offer an emergency response training program for appropriate municipal response personnel.
-As needed, this training will be held annually and the program must be approved by the New York State Fire Administrator within the Office of Fire Prevention and Control of the New York State Division of Homeland Security and Emergency Services.
+As needed, this training will be held annually and comply with guidance provided by the New York State Fire Administrator within the Office of Fire Prevention and Control of the New York State Division of Homeland Security and Emergency Services.
 Costs of the initial training of firefighters will range from $1,000 to $5,000 per firefighter, depending on the number and the level of experience of the firefighters.
 Subsequent yearly refresher classes or training costs will range from $200 to $500, depending on the number of participants.
 These costs include a trainer, room, supplies, etc. Releases (i.e., vapor clouds) are addressed with fire fighting techniques.
 Shorter training courses use simulations to illustrate the behaviors of LNG and explain how to respond to such releases.

-It is DEC's belief that the proposed regulations will not cause a significant economic burden, place any additional burdens on rural areas, or increase the universe of regulatory requirements applicable to such rural areas beyond those required by the State statute.
-In fact, safe transportation, storage and utilization of LNG throughout the State will most likely result in substantial economic, environmental, and energy benefits for the entire State.
+It is DEC's belief that the revised proposed regulations will not cause a significant economic burden, place any additional burdens on rural areas, or increase the universe of regulatory requirements applicable to such rural areas beyond those required by the LNG statute, Environmental Conservation Law Article 23 Title 17.
+In fact, safe transportation, storage and utilization of LNG throughout the State will most likely result in substantial economic, environmental, and energy benefits for the entire New York State.

 Subdivision 570.2(h), Public Participation, states: "Any hearings, comments, or participation by federal, State or local government bodies or members of the public, relative to any permit proceedings, will be conducted in accordance with procedures established in Parts 621 and 624 of this Title."
 This subdivision ensures that any hearings in connection with LNG permit applications will be conducted close to locations where proposed LNG facilities will be sited in the State, including any sited in rural areas.